What is The Journal?

 The website will collect a small amount of contact information in order to send you reminders and create your personal journal.
 It will also record the tasks and issues you enter into your journal during the programme.
 This information is held on secure systems.
 Data may be used in a non-identifying way to monitor the use and the quality of the programme.

-The Journal Helpline team is available to help you throughout the programme and you can discuss your Journal activity during support calls, but this is entirely your choice.
+The Depression Helpline team is available to help you throughout the programme and you can discuss your journal activity during support calls, but this is entirely your choice.

 Collection and release of information

-The Journal Helpline team does keep and use some information for statistical and reporting purposes to help us provide ongoing and improved services for users.
+The Depression Helpline team does keep and use some information for statistical and reporting purposes to help us provide ongoing and improved services for users.
 This information is totally anonymous.